University Appeals Board Questions & Answers

 Who is notified of the Appeals Board's decision?

-Senate Rules require the student, complainants (instructor, chair, responsible deans), and the Academic Ombud are notified.
+The Administrative Regulations require the student, complainants (instructor, chair, responsible deans), and the Academic Ombud are notified.
 If the decision requires a change to the student's transcript, the Registrar is notified.
 If a penalty of suspension or harsher was recommended initially, the Chair will also notify the Provost.

 May the student or faculty member meet with the Chair of the Appeals Board in advance to review the flow of the hearing and see the hearing room?